AeronJJ/mpeg_vcd2v/README.md

 - Reads VCD file in program, rather than reading from terminal buffer
 - Read signal map file
 - Scans VCD for all signals and asks user to include them, only if no signal map or selection is provided
+- Specify frequency to align all delay values to

 # vcd2v